petropouloumaria/NMAoutlier/README.md

 Usage
 -----

 Example of outlying detection in network meta-analysis comparing the relative effects of four smoking cessation counseling programs, no contact (A), self-help (B), individual counseling (C) and group counseling (D).
 The outcome is the number of individuals with successful smoking cessation at 6 to 12 months.
-The dataset used as example in Dias et al.(2013).
-The dataset for smoking cessation is a part of data in netmeta package.
+These data are in contrast format with effect size odds ratio (OR) and its standard error.
+Arm-level data can be found in Dias et al.(2013).

+Reference:

+Higgins D, Jackson JK, Barrett G, Lu G, Ades AE, and White IR.
+Consistency and inconsistency in network meta-analysis: concepts and models for multi-arm studies.
+Research Synthesis Methods 2012, 3(2): 98–110.

-Reference: Dias S, Welton NJ, Sutton AJ, Caldwell DM, Lu G and Ades AE (2013).
+Dias S, Welton NJ, Sutton AJ, Caldwell DM, Lu G and Ades AE (2013).
 Evidence Synthesis for Decision Making 4: Inconsistency in networks of evidence based on randomized controlled trials.
 Medical Decision Making 33, 641–656.

 You can load the **NMAoutlier** library

 ``` r
 library(NMAoutlier)
 ```

 Load the dataset smoking cessation from netmeta package.

 ``` r
 data(smokingcessation, package = "netmeta")
 ```